wyang342/bank-accounts/README.md

 ### Requirements

-Create a `Bank` module which will contain your `Account` class and any future bank account logic.
+1. Create a `Bank` module which will contain your `Account` class and any future bank account logic.

-Create an `Account` class which should have the following functionality:
+2. Create an `Account` class which should have the following functionality:
   - A new account should be created with an `ID` and an initial `balance`
   - Should have a `withdraw` method that accepts a single parameter which represents the amount of money that will be withdrawn.
 This method should return the updated account balance.
   - Should have a `deposit` method that accepts a single parameter which represents the amount of money that will be deposited.
 This method should return the updated account balance.
   - Should be able to access the current `balance` of an account at any time.

 ### Error handling

-- A new account cannot be created with initial negative balance - this will `raise` an `ArgumentError` (might need to leverage those googling skills)
+- A new account cannot be created with initial negative balance - this should `raise` an `ArgumentError` (leverage those Googling skills!)
-- The `withdraw` method does not allow the account to go negative - Will output a warning message and return the original un-modified balance
+- The `withdraw` method does not allow the account to go negative - it should output a warning message and return the original un-modified balance

 ### Optional:
 - Create an `Owner` class which will store information about those who own the `Accounts`.